AI risk should not be conflated with AGI risk, though both are dangerous

 Groundless fears

 I have been getting pushback1 and queries ever since I posted the Hinton tweet.
-Some thought I had misinterpreted his tweet (given my independent sourcing, I am quite sure I did not), while others complained that I was focusing on the wrong set of risks (either too much on the short term, or too much on the long term).
+Some thought I had misinterpreted his tweet (given my independent sourcing, I am quite sure I did not), while others complained that I was focusing on the wrong set of risks (either too

 The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
 Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.